['Air Programs']

 (d) Keep records of the vehicle identification number for each vehicle you produce.
 You may identify these numbers as a range.
 If you change the FEL after the start of production, identify the date you started using each FEL and the range of vehicle identification numbers associated with each FEL.
 You must also identify the purchaser and destination for each vehicle you produce to the extent this information is available.

-(e) We may require you to keep additional records or to send us relevant information not required by this section in accordance with the Clean Air Act.
+(e) We may require you to keep additional records or to send us relevant information not required by this section.

 §1037.740 Restrictions for using emission credits.

 (a) Averaging sets.
-Except as specified in §1037.105(h) and paragraph (b) of this section, emission credits may be exchanged only within an averaging set.
-The following principal averaging sets apply for vehicles certified to the standards of this part involving emission credits as described in this subpart:
+Credits may be exchanged only within an averaging set.
+The following principal averaging sets apply for vehicles certified to the standards of this part involving credits as described in this subpart:

 (1) Light HDV.